 Deadline in Northern California for filing your complaint

 When you file a complaint for sexual harassment under the California Fair Employment and Housing Act, you are saying you are a victim of sexual harassment in the workplace.
 Typically, there is a time frame of three years to file your complaint with the California Department of Fair Employment and Housing.
 This was extended beginning in 2020 to give more time to sexual harassment an discrimination victims to make a complaint.
 The deadline used to be only one year.
 You can also file a complaint with the Federal EEOC (Equal Employment Opportunity Commission) However, the EEOC has shorter deadlines, and California laws tend to be more protective to victims of sexual harassment than Federal Title VII.
 There can be a variety of reasons why a victim should choose to file their initial administrative complaint with either the California or Federal agency.
 It is best to sit down with your lawyer and see what is your best plan of action.
 Talking over your options with a lawyer before making these decisions is always best.

-At Broderick Saleen Law, our Palo Alto and Sacramento lawyers are here to assist Northern California residents with determining their best plan of action.
-Our lawyers have comprehensive knowledge of the laws that affect victims in California and help enforce the prohibition of sexual harassment in the workplace.
+At Broderick Law, our lawyer is here to assist Northern California residents with determining their best plan of action.
+Our lawyer has comprehensive knowledge of the laws that affect victims in California and help enforce the prohibition of sexual harassment in the workplace.

 Investigating your claim in Palo Alto

 After meeting with your lawyer, you and your lawyer will create a plan tailored to your goals and the specific facts of your situation.
 There are no set steps that all victims should follow.
 An experienced lawyer will strategize with you and create a plan of action to move forward, instructing you of your legal rights.